 Haha.
 And have you ever thought of doing anything different from chocolate making?

 Mmm, no. I think sweets and food have always been my thing.
-Once you’ve got the passion for chocolate, you would always want to do something around the sweets market.
+Once you’ve got a passion for chocolate, you would always want to do something around the sweets market.

-Well, my mum bought me a book explaining how you can teach yourself to make chocolate, so I taught myself… and I kind of started from then.
+Well, my mum bought me a book explaining how you can teach yourself to make chocolate, so I taught myself… and I kind of started from there.